I'm allergic to gluten. Do you have any recipes for me?

-Why are the recipes in grams and ounces?
+Why are French recipes in grams and ounces?

 Although I have added measurements in cups for my American readers, please note these are there purely as a guide.
-I strongly urge you to bake and cook using grams like the French by WEIGHT, not volume (cups) - particularly for making macarons, tarts and other French pastries which are precise.
+I strongly urge you to bake and cook using grams like the French by WEIGHT, not volume (cups) - particularly for making macarons, tarts and other French pastries which need to be precise.
 This achieves consistent successful results in your cooking and baking.

 Digital scales are inexpensive and an essential item in your kitchen.
 If you’re used to ounces, with digital scales you can simply switch the button over to grams and we’re all talking the same language.